anOsuPlayer/Moona/GUIDE.md

 * *[dependent]* **.process** package: Contains the whole *process framework* part of Moona.
 You'll be able to learn more about Processes in the relative page.

 * *[non-dependent]* **.util** package: It's the part of Moona which contains all those objects that *serve specific purposes around the framework, but are not specific enough to be put somewhere else*.
 Jokes aside, this package basically consists in a collection of objects that are meant to make Moona's features more accessible and easy-to-code.
 Also, they are meant for programmers to use them as they please, wherever they want (some of them being, in my opinion, very useful, they'll hopefully satisfy some of your needs).

+> NOTE: as new packages will be added, I will immediately add them to this list followed by the usual brief description!.

 ### Some Practical Use...